Business Divorce and the Fine Art of Disappearing Assets: Can My Former Partner Un-Ring the Bell on Civil Theft By Returning What He Stole?

 Bankruptcy Judge Turns Delaware LLC Law on its Head: A Lesson in LLC Management and the Risk of Member Insolvency

-By Daniel W. Glasser on January 16, 2024.
-Introduction It is no secret that Bankruptcy can turn everything we know about the law on its head.
-And when that happens in the realm of limited liability company (“LLC”) governance, investors, ...
+Published by Daniel W. Glasser on January 16, 2024 Introduction It is no secret that Bankruptcy can turn everything we know about the law on its head.
+And when that happens in the realm of limited liability company (“LLC”) governance, ...

 Read More